If the Respondent does not make an application to dismiss, or if they do and it is denied, then your complaint will be scheduled for a hearing.

 Since the pandemic, most hearings happen by video.
 You can request an in-person hearing if you need to.

 The Tribunal will send you a letter telling you when you must file a list of witnesses, a list of the remedies you want, and a list of documents that relate to the remedy.

 Prepare to tell your story.
 Decide what evidence you will rely on to make your case.
-Prepare a binder of all the documents you will rely on.
-Make a binder for yourself, the respondent, the Tribunal Member, and the witnesses.
 Write out the questions you will ask the respondent and their witnesses.

 Hearings are generally open to the public.
 Consider watching another Tribunal hearing to find out more about what to expect.